-Sooner or later the owner of your squat will try to get you out, and, while some squatters are prepared to move on without resisting when this happens, others will want to fight, either to stay where they are, or for rehousing.
+Sooner or later the owner of your squat will try to get you out.
+While some squatters are prepared to move on when this happens, others will want to fight, either to stay where they are or for rehousing.
+Usually, opposing possession orders in the courts will be only a delaying tactic, giving you more time to organise politically to defend your home.
+In any case, the owner may try to illegally